 We use this device as an educational tool to see inside, because if we just say to them not to worry, they’ll still worry, but we’re able to actually show them that there isn’t anything to be worried about.

-Patients with haemophilia are also more likely to get permanent illnesses such as arthritis, so we can show them where it is in their body, but also reassure them that we can treat it and that it’s not a bleed.
-We know it’s painful, but we can manage the pain, but it’s reassuring to them to be able to see that it’s just a flare up.
+Patients with haemophilia are also more likely to get permanent illnesses such as arthritis, so we can show them where it is in their joint and reassure them that it’s not a bleed.
+We know it’s painful, but we can help with the pain.
+It’s reassuring to them to be able to see that it’s a flare up of their arthritis.

-It’s still very new to the department, but we know it’s going to make a big difference to patients as it will ease their anxiety and reassure them when they think they are in for a long hospital stay.”
+It’s still very new to the department, but we hope it’s going to make a big difference to patients as it can ease their anxiety and reassure them if they think they are in for a long hospital stay.”

 We wouldn’t be able to fund this life-changing device without your continued support.
 If you’d like to help fund more projects like this one, please donate below.